LUMIVERO/C6-Citation-Style-Scripts/readme.md

 [CPE002](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE002%20Add%20the%20content%20of%20the%20Note%20field%20to%20the%20journal%20name) Add the content of the "Note" field to the Journal Name

-[CPE003](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE003%20Vary%20points%20in%20abbreviated%20journal%20names) Vary points in abbreviated journal names
+[CPE003](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE003%20Vary%20points%20in%20abbreviated%20Journal%20Names) Vary points in abbreviated Journal Names

 [CPE004](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE004%20Add%20the%20content%20of%20the%20Abbreviation%203%20field%20to%20the%20journal%20name) Add the content of the "Abbreviation 3" field to the Journal Name